10 Belo Babies Who Have Tried (And Love!) Thermage FLX

 “I met my husband at the same office we worked in, years after I swore to myself that I’d never date anyone from the same office (because I used to date someone in our cheer team, so same concept LOL).
 We were both publishers for Summit’s men’s titles, but we hardly worked together since we handled different titles.
 I was single then, he was in a relationship.

 “Over the years we became good friends, office best friends even, since we often went together as a group to clients when selling our titles (men’s titles more or less have common advertisers) and talked about anything under the sun.
 I never expected us to happen at all, until small sparks flew as our friendship progressed.
 The stars aligned because when those sparks came he was single na, and I was that friend who was always there to support him.
 Boom, we just happened!
-Right there and then I knew na he was ‘The One’, because I always felt that I’d end up with someone who was a good friend (and this was proven right after sooo many failed set-up dates in the 5 years I was single).
-2+ years into the relationship, he finally proposed, and got married a month after we celebrated our 3rd anniversary as boyfriend and girlfriend.
-We’re 2 years married as of writing, thankfully still happy & in love.”
+At that moment, I realized he was ‘The One’ because I always believed I would end up with someone who was a good friend.
+Numerous failed set-up dates confirmed this belief during the five years I was single.

-“We met in Spain two years ago (matched on Tinder actually, haha!) in the most unlikely of circumstances.
+“We met in Spain six years ago (matched on Tinder actually, haha!) in the most unlikely of circumstances.
 He moved to Spain a year prior and had just gotten out of a 3-year relationship.
 I, on the other hand, had just dropped out of law school and decided to switch career paths and work in Spain for a year to rediscover myself.
 You could say we were both going through pivotal times in our lives.
-Maybe there is some merit in the saying, “you find love when you stop looking.
+Maybe there is some merit in the saying, ‘you find love when you stop looking.’